 California residents seeking to develop occupational skills relevant to a wide variety of trade and other careers can consider programs offered at institutions throughout the state.
 In addition to training programs that can prepare students for entry-level positions in automotive repair, construction, HVAC technology or hair design, non-credit courses, degree and certificate programs are designed to help students develop professional skills needed for such diverse positions as medical assistant, police officer, early childhood educator, radiologic technologist and fashion designer.

 Training typically involves classroom instruction and hands-on experiences at on-campus facilities as well as in local professional settings.
 Some studies prepare students to pursue certification in their chosen fields.
 Many programs take between 1-2 years to complete.
-More details about these programs and two of the schools providing them are found below.
+More details about these programs and three of the schools providing them are found below.

 Schools At a Glance